-Students can explore the ecological, social, and ethical dimensions of environmental and natural resource issues in the diverse range of undergraduate courses offered by the Department of Natural Resources.
+Students can explore the ecological, social, and ethical dimensions of environmental and natural resource issues in the diverse range of undergraduate courses offered by the Department of Natural Resources and the Environment.
 The department’s rich selection of courses emphasizing quantitative and analytical skills may be of particular interest to students intending to pursue graduate study or give themselves an advantage for many jobs in related fields.
 Students considering careers in resource and ecosystem management, environmental policy, or biodiversity conservation will be drawn to many of the department’s course offerings.

 Environmental and Sustainability Sciences

 The Department of Natural Resources and the Environment, its faculty and staff, and its courses play key roles in the undergraduate major in Environment and Sustainability, a cross college major providing environmental science and environmental studies curricula under one umbrella in two Cornell colleges.
 Many of the department’s courses are required in the ESS core curriculum and concentrations.
 All department faculty members advise in the ESS major.